MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-compute-add-networking-hyper-v.md

 - For your TOR switch, make sure that you know the manufacturer and model, the name of an account that has configuration permissions, the connection string, and the host groups to include.
 If certificates are used for the provider software, make sure you know how to view the thumbprint information for those certificates.

-1. Open **Fabric** > **Home** > **Show** > **Fabric Resources** > **Networking** > **Network Services**.
+1. Open **Fabric** > **Fabric Resources** > **Networking** > **Network Services**.
 Network services include gateways, virtual switch extensions, network managers, and TOR switches.
-2. In the Add Network Service Wizard > Name page, specify a name and optional description.
+2. In Add Network Service Wizard > **Name**, specify a name and optional description.
-3. On the Manufacturer and Model page, make selections as follows:
+3. In **Manufacturer and Model**, make selections as follows:

     - To use the provider software that is included in VMM, in the **Manufacturer **list, click **Microsoft**, and in the **Model** list, click **Microsoft Network Switch Profile Switch**.
     - To use provider software that is provided by the switch vendor, click the appropriate **Manufacturer** and ** Model** for your switch.
-4. On the **Credentials** page, either click Browse and then on the Select a Run As Account dialog box, select an account, or click **Create Run As Account** and create a new account.
+4. In **Credentials** , either click Browse and then on the Select a Run As Account dialog box, select an account, or click **Create Run As Account** and create a new account.
-5. On the **Connection String** page, type the connection string that is used by the TOR switch.
+5. In **Connection String**, type the connection string that is used by the TOR switch.
 For example, you might enter the following connection string: https://TORswitch1.contoso.com:5986.
 If you are not using the provider software that is included in VMM, when you enter the connection string, use the syntax that is defined by the manufacturer of your TOR switch.
-6. On the **Certificates** page, if certificates are listed, verify that the thumbprints of those certificates match the thumbprints of the certificates that are installed on the TOR switch.
+6. In **Certificates**, if certificates are listed, verify that the thumbprints of those certificates match the thumbprints of the certificates that are installed on the TOR switch.
 Then select the box to confirm that the certificates can be imported to the trusted certificate store.
 If no certificates are listed, the connection string that was provided probably does not require a certificate, and you can continue to the next page of the wizard.
 However, if no certificates are listed but your TOR switch requires them, confirm that the certificates were installed correctly on your device.
-7. On the **Provider** page, in the **Configuration provider** list, select an available provider, and then click Test to run basic validation against the TOR switch by using the selected provider.
+7. In **Provider** > **Configuration provider** list, select an available provider, and then click Test to run basic validation against the TOR switch by using the selected provider.
 If tests indicate that the provider software works as expected, click Next.
-8. On the **Host Group** page, select one or more host groups to which the TOR switch will be available.
+8. In **Host Group**, select one or more host groups to which the TOR switch will be available.
-9. On the **Summary** page, review and confirm the settings, and then click **Finish**.
+9. In **Summary**, review and confirm the settings, and then click **Finish**.

 ## Specify what the network adapter is used for